Halldór Laxness: 1920s

-"Beside the fundamental idea of socialism, the strong sense of Icelandic individuality is also the sustaining element in Alþýðubókin.
-The two elements are entwined together in characteristic fashion and in their very union give the work its individual character."
+Beside the fundamental idea of socialism, the strong sense of Icelandic individuality is also the sustaining element in Alþýðubókin.
+The two elements are entwined together in characteristic fashion and in their very union give the work its individual character.

-In 1929 Laxness published an article critical of the United States in Heimskringla, a Canadian newspaper.
-This resulted in charges being filed against him, his detention and the forfeiture of his passport.
+In 1929 Laxness published an article critical of the U.S. in Heimskringla, a Canadian newspaper.
+This resulted in charges against him, his detention, and the forfeiture of his passport.
 With the aid of Upton Sinclair and the ACLU, the charges were dropped and Laxness returned to Iceland.

 1930s

 By the 1930s Laxness "had become the apostle of the younger generation" of Icelandic writers.

-"… Salka Valka (1931–32) began the great series of sociological novels, often coloured with socialist ideas, continuing almost without a break for nearly twenty years.
+Salka Valka (1931–32) began the great series of sociological novels, often coloured with socialist ideas, continuing almost without a break for nearly twenty years.
 This was probably the most brilliant period of his career, and it is the one which produced those of his works that have become most famous.
-But Laxness never attached himself permanently to a particular dogma."
+But Laxness never attached himself permanently to a particular dogma.
 In addition to the two parts of Salka Valka, Laxness published Fótatak manna (Steps of Men) in 1933, a collection of short stories, as well as other essays, notably Dagleið á fjöllum (A Day's Journey in the Mountains) in 1937.

-Laxness's next novel was Sjálfstætt fólk (Independent People (1934 and 1935), which has been described as "… one of the best books of the twentieth century."
+Laxness's next novel was Sjálfstætt fólk (Independent People) (1934 and 1935), which has been called "one of the best books of the twentieth century."

-When Salka Valka was published in English in 1936 a reviewer on the Evening Standard stated: "No beauty is allowed to exist as ornamentation in its own right in these pages; but the work is replete from cover to cover with the beauty of its perfection."
+When Salka Valka was published in English in 1936 a reviewer at the Evening Standard wrote: "No beauty is allowed to exist as ornamentation in its own right in these pages; but the work is replete from cover to cover with the beauty of its perfection."

-In 1937 Laxness wrote the poem Maístjarnan (The May Star), which was set to music by Jón Ásgeirsson and has become a socialist anthem.
+In 1937 Laxness wrote the poem Maístjarnan (The May Star), which was set to music by Jón Ásgeirsson and became a socialist anthem.

-This was followed by the four-part novel Heimsljós (World Light, 1937, 1938, 1939 and 1940), which is loosely based on the life of Magnús Hjaltason Magnusson, a minor Icelandic poet of the late 19th century.
-It has been "… consistently regarded by many critics as his most important work."
+This was followed by the four-part novel Heimsljós (World Light, 1937, 1938, 1939, and 1940), which is loosely based on the life of Magnús Hjaltason Magnusson, a minor Icelandic poet of the late 19th century.
+It has been "consistently regarded by many critics as his most important work."

 Laxness also traveled to the Soviet Union in 1938 and wrote approvingly of the Soviet system and culture.
-He was present at the "Trial of the Twenty-one" and wrote about it in detail in his book Gerska æfintýrið (The Russian Adventure).
+He was present at the "Trial of the Twenty-one" and wrote about it in detail in his book Gerska ævintýrið (The Russian Adventure).

 In the late 1930s Laxness developed a unique spelling system that was closer to pronunciation than standard Icelandic.
 This characteristic of his writing is lost in translation.